iridia-ulb/meta-drone/README.md

 ```

 ## Booting the image and accessing the console
 The easiest and most reliable way to get access to the drone console is by using a USB keyboard and HDMI monitor.
-These peripherals can be directly connected to the Up Core board.
-WARNING: Do not use the DC power jack while the Up Core is connected to the drone PCB.
+These peripherals can be directly connected to the Up Core board. *WARNING: Do not use the DC power jack while the Up Core is connected to the drone PCB.*

-## BIOS Configuration
+## BIOS configuration
 To enable support for the USB hubs on the drone PCB, some additional configuration is required.